nashville-software-school/client-side-mastery/book-1-the-novice/chapters/GIT_BASICS.md

 # Git and Github Basics

+## Why Are You Learning This?

+As a professional developer, you **will** be working on a team.
+Modern software development is a team sport, not an individual one.
+Teams members need the ability to write code independently, but then merge their individual code together when it's time to release a version of the software.

+Git is the tool to allow a developer to work on an independent branch of the code base, and then merge in the work of others.

+Github is a tool which allows you to easily share your code with other people, regardless of where they are located.

 ## Configure Git on Your Machine

 You'll need to set a name and email in your global git `config` file.
 This makes it easy to know who committed those changes!